brabemi/naucse.python.cz/lessons/git/basics/index.md

 On branch master
 Changes not staged for commit:
-  (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
+  (use "git add <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory)

         ␛[31mmodified:   basnicka.txt␛[m

 no changes added to commit (use "git add" and/or "git commit -a")
 ```